- How To Conduct An Investigation Step By Step: Approaches and Best Practices

 - Data theft or unauthorized access to classified data.

 On top of that, almost any company once in a while deals with client complaints and needs to clarify controversial matters.
-A situation when a client, an associate or a contractor files a lawsuit against the company is also a reason for conducting an internal investigation.
+A situation when a client or a contractor files a lawsuit against the company is also a reason for conducting an internal investigation.

-In this article, we will guide you through the most important steps of an internal investigation process and explore how online audio to text transcription can help you along the way.
+In this article, we will guide you through the most important steps of an internal investigation process.
+It will help you to explore how online audio to text transcription can help you along the way.
 Read on to learn more!

-Most importantly, such procedures help to spill the light on who’s really responsible for a particular violation, mitigate its consequences, and act as a responsible community member.
-Also, businesses that detect violations and carry out in-house investigations stand a better chance of avoiding sanctions and penalties.
+Most importantly, such procedures help to spill the light on who’s really responsible for a particular violation.
+Also, to mitigate its consequences, and act as a responsible community member.
+Businesses that conduct in-house investigations stand a better chance of avoiding sanctions.

-Last but not least – effective internal investigations help organizations avoid negative publicity by confronting allegations with a reliable set of facts and by communicating a clear public message.
+Last but not least – effective internal investigations help organizations avoid negative publicity.
+How so?
+By confronting allegations with a reliable set of facts.
+And by communicating a clear public message.

 At the start of the investigation, define the reasons for it and its objectives.
-Then, define an authority that initiates and supervises an investigation (board of directors, chief security officer, an audit committee, etc), and have them issue a mandate for extracting the data relevant to an investigation.
+Then, define an authority that initiates and supervises an investigation (board of directors, CSO, etc).
+And have them issue a mandate for extracting the data relevant to an investigation.

 Next, assign the persons responsible for conducting employee interviews.
 Finally, decide in which form you want to receive the results of an investigation – in print or during a personal meeting.
 Document these decisions in a clear and memorable form.

-In-house or third-party?
 There may be a situation when a third-party is needed to ensure the necessary level of independence and impartiality.
-For example, if a company plans to disclose the investigation findings to legal authorities, an independent investigation appears more trustworthy.
+For example, the company plans to disclose the investigation findings to legal authorities.
+Then an independent investigation appears more trustworthy.

-It is important that individuals allegedly involved in the reported violation or misconduct have no access to the investigation documents or any information about the course of an investigation.
+It is important that individuals are allegedly involved in the reported violation or misconduct.
+And they have no access to the investigation documents or any information about the course of an investigation.
 A clearly defined investigation scope will help you identify these individuals.